emiperezdev/road-alert/README.md

 # Road Alert

-Road Alert Mexico is an Electron app designed to enhance your travel experience by providing real-time highway status notifications and route tracking.
+Road Alert Mexico is a Cordova app designed to enhance your travel experience by providing real-time highway status notifications and route tracking.
 We prioritize user security and safety by sending alerts in case a journey is left incomplete.

 ## Features